lockenkopf-blog-Lockentyp-bestimmen.jpg

 Curl types by texture

-Another method of grouping hair is according to its texture, because there is often overlap in the "Type Groups" so that it will be easy to distinguish hair according to its texture:
+Another method of grouping hair is by texture, as there is often overlap in the "type groups" so that it is easy to distinguish hair by texture:

-Kinky:Kinky has kinks in English: "kinks".
+Kinky:Kinky hair has kinks in English: "kinks".
 This means that the strands of hair have a zig-zag shape, not curly or wavy.
-A good sign that Kinky hair is once again a Cut is when the ends get tangled.
+A good sign that kinky hair needs another cut is when the ends get tangled.

-Coily: Coily shapes roll, from the English: "Coil" which means roll or coil.
-Coily is very versatile, but also very sensitive.
+Coily : Coily hair forms rolls, from the English: "Coil" which means roll or coil.
+Coily hair is very versatile, but also very sensitive.
 Especially if the hair is fine, as it only has a very fine, natural protective sheath.

-But no matter what type of curls you have, they can all be dyed, smoothed, chemically or simply wrong Treatment, break; and need love.
-So you could describe "broken" as its own hair type J
+But no matter what type of curl you have, all of them can be broken by: coloring, straightening, chemical or simply wrong treatment; and need love.
+So you could describe "broken" as your own hair type J

-The care of the different types of curls is also different.
-So what does each type of curl need:
+The care of different types of curls is just as different.
+So what does which curl type need?

-Type 2:Make sure to use lighter products that do not stress your hair.
-Mousse, Gel and cream gels are well suited for soft waves.
+Type 2:Make sure you use lighter products that won't weigh your hair down.
+Mousse, gel and cream gels are good for soft waves.

-Type 3ato 3b: need less moisture, more styling cream, a cream gel or styling milk for less frizz but more definition.
+Type 3abis3b: need less moisture, more styling cream, a cream gel or styling milk for less frizz but more definition.

 Type 3c:Use styling creams or puddings that moisturize.
-Use deep conditioner at least once a week to maintain elasticity and moisture.
+Deep conditioner at least once a week to maintain elasticity and moisture.

-Type 4:needs a creamy Humectants, to maximize protection and moisture.
-A Curl-Defining Pudding or Soufflee/Smoothie can safely stretch the curls for Twist-Outs and Braid-Outs.
+Type 4:requires a creamy humectant to maximize protection and moisture.
+A curl-defining pudding or soufflé/smoothie can safely stretch the curls for twist-outs and braid-outs.

-No matter what type you are, you should definitely use sulfate-free shampoos to maintain your hair's natural moisture and protect it from drying out.
+No matter what type you are, you should always use sulfate-free shampoos to preserve your hair's natural moisture and protect it from drying out.

-I think it's also the case that no Lockenkopf can be pinned down to one curl type.
-I have what feels like three different curl types on my head ☺️
+I think it's also the case that no curly head can be pinned down to one curl type.
+I have what feels like three different types of curls on my head ☺️

-If you are not sure which are the best products for you, send me a photo of your curls together with your "curl request" and I will help you to find the right products for your curls.
-Of course I'm happy to hear from you, every feedback helps me to make my curls lockenkopf even better.
+If you are not sure which products are best for you, send me a photo of your curls together with your "curl request" and I will be happy to help you find the right products for your curls.
+Of course I am also happy to hear from you, every feedback helps me to make lockenkopf even better.

 (I speak German, English and Spanish)